Cadelabs/ornabook/src/Gear.md

     \text{damage} = \lfloor ((\text{atk} + \text{mag}) * \frac{3}{5} * \text{stat-multiplier} - \frac{\text{def} + \text{res}}{4}) * \text{damage-multiplier} \rfloor
 \\]

+## Hybrid Skills
+Hybrid skills use 65% of your attack and 65% of your magic stat.
+The following formula replaces the attack or magic stat in the usual damage formula: \\( (\text{atk} + \text{mag}) * 0.65 \\).

+The buffs used in the formula depend on whether a skill or a spell is cast.
+If a :skill_sword:skill is cast, the game will use the caster's :statuses/atk:Attack buffs and the target's :statuses/def:Defence buffs.
+If a :spell_staff:spell is cast, the game will use the caster's :statuses/mag:Magic buffs and the target's :statuses/res:Resistance buffs.

+This changes the damage formula to the following:

+\\[
+    \text{damage} = \lfloor ((\text{atk} + \text{mag}) * 0.65 * \text{stat-multiplier} - \frac{\text{def} + \text{res}}{4}) * \text{damage-multiplier} \rfloor
+\\]

+## Dynamic Hybrid
+We call Dynamic Hybrid all skills or spells that "*use either attack or magic, whichever is higher*".
+[Sands of Aaru](https://playorna.com/codex/spells/sands-of-aaru/) or God classes' [Eventualus Apex skills](https://playorna.com/codex/spells/?q=eventualus) are examples of this.

+As the description mentions, these spells replace the Attack or Magic value from the damage formula with whichever stat is the highest.
+The defensive stat is replaced by the average of the target's Defence and Resistance.

+The offensive buffs that are applied depend on whether the :statuses/atk:Attack stat or the :statuses/mag:Magic stat of the caster is the highest.
+If the Attack stat is the highest, Attack buffs are used.
+Otherwise, Magic buffs are used.
+The game does not base this decision on the potential damage output.
+If one has :statuses/atk:1000 and :statuses/mag:1001, the Magic buffs are chosen, even if the caster has the following buffs: :statuses/atk_tu_tmp::statuses/atk_du_tmp::statuses/atk_du: :statuses/mag_dd_tmp::statuses/mag_sd_tmp::statuses/mag_sd:.

+The defensive buffs used in the formula depend on whether a skill or a spell is cast.
+If a :skill_sword:skill is cast, the game will use the target's :statuses/def:Defence buffs.
+If a :spell_staff:spell is cast, the game will use the target's :statuses/res:Resistance buffs.

+This changes the damage formula to the following:

+\\[
+    \text{damage} = \lfloor (\text{max} (\text{atk} , \text{mag})  * \text{stat-multiplier} - \frac{\text{def}+\text{res}}{2}) * \text{damage-multiplier} \rfloor
+\\]

 ## Hybrid Monster (e.g.: [Beowulf](https://playorna.com/codex/classes/57/)) / Hybrid Damage (e.g.: [Arms](https://playorna.com/codex/items/arms-of-selene/) / [Hands](https://playorna.com/codex/items/steady-hands-of-selene/) of Selene)
 This refers to the effects described as "Hybrid damage will be increased by X%".